Documentation

 }

 The environment suffix must have the same name as your environment directory.
-For local rendering, the suffix is always "local".
+For local server rendering, the suffix is always "local".

 A variable can have a default value: